-On May 6, 2020, the OCHFT awarded funding to assist in development of seven (7) projects that will add a total of 467 rental units.
+In 2020, the OCHFT awarded funding to assist in development of seven (7) projects that will add a total of 467 rental units.
 Of those units, 43 will be affordable to extremely low-income person and 40 units are permanent supportive housing units available to previously homeless households.
+In 2021, the OCHFT awarded funding to assist the development of (6) projects that will add another 434 units, for a total of 901 affordable and supportive housing units.